 Since the first one in November 2013, Alex and Egan held two more Self Defence Seminars for Women over the years in order to raise money for the Kapiolani Medical Center for Women and Children.

-The second one was in May 2015 and the third and last one was in May 2019.
+The second one was in May 2015 and the third and last one was on 1 June 2019.

 We have previously done other posts of the events by fans who attended them.